lorensen/VTKExamples/src/Cxx.md

 [DEMReader](/Cxx/IO/DEMReader)   | vtkDEMReader | Read DEM (elevation map) files
 [DumpXMLFile](/Cxx/IO/DumpXMLFile) | vtkDataSetReader |Report the contents of a VTK XML or legacy file [IndividualVRML](/Cxx/IO/IndividualVRML) | vtkVRMLImporter | This example is used to get each actor and object from a scene and verify axes correspondence
-[ParticleReader](/Cxx/IO/ParticleReader) | vtkParticleReader | This example reads ascii files where each line consists of points with its position (x,y,z) and (optionally) one scalar or binary files in RAW 3d file format.
+[ParticleReader](/Cxx/IO/ParticleReader) | vtkParticleReader | This example reads ASCII files where each line consists of points with its position (x,y,z) and (optionally) one scalar or binary files in RAW 3d file format.
 [ReadAllPolyDataTypes](/Cxx/IO/ReadAllPolyDataTypes) | vtkBYUReader vtkOBJReader vtkPLYReader vtkPolyDataReader vtkSTLReader vtkXMLPolyDataReader | Read any VTK polydata file.
 [ReadAllPolyDataTypesDemo](/Cxx/IO/ReadAllPolyDataTypesDemo) | vtkBYUReader vtkOBJReader vtkPLYReader vtkPolyDataReader vtkSTLReader vtkXMLPolyDataReader | Read all VTK polydata file types.
 [ReadOBJ](/Cxx/IO/ReadOBJ)   | vtkOBJReader |Read an OBJ (.obj) file.